 11. Don’t take it all on yourself

-If you’ve been forced volunteered to host a festive get-together, that doesn’t mean you have to do it all yourself.
+If you’ve been volunteered (or pressured) into hosting a festive get-together, that doesn’t mean you have to do it all yourself.

 For example, you could ask each of your guests to bring round a dish to save you from doing all the cooking.